Tubbz-alt/atari-world-models/README.md

 the ["World Models"](https://arxiv.org/abs/1803.10122) paper.
-According to the authors the agent trained with the "World Models" approach was the first agent to be able to solve the "CarRacing-v0" game included in the [OpenAi Gym](https://gym.openai.com/) library.
+According to the authors the agent trained with the "World Models" approach was the first agent to be able to solve the "CarRacing-v0" game included in the [OpenAI Gym](https://gym.openai.com/) library.
 We will apply the "World Models" approach to a select group of Atari games included in the OpenAI Gym library.
 A different deep reinforcement learning approach from 2013 described in [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602)